Chinese labels flock to Paris to go global in haute couture - ExBulletin

 Fosun Fashion Group has strived to revive the historic French brand Lanvin with young international consumers in mind and hired Bruno Sialelli, French designer of the Loewe brand owned by LVMH.

-For the spring 2022 ready-to-wear show in Paris, the designer showed off slender evening dresses, worn by models in towering platform shoes with flared heels, as well as a range of handbags and a new one.
-A pair of futuristic sneaker accessories are key to the labels growth strategy.
+For the spring 2022 ready-to-wear show in Paris, the designer showed off sheer evening dresses, worn by models in towering platform shoes with flared heels, as well as a range of handbags and a new pair of futuristic sneaker accessories are key to the labels growth strategy.

 Top model Naomi Campbell closed the show by sweeping the podium with a long cape.